Vari-Lite: VL2000 Wash luminaire

 The VL2000 Wash fixture began life as the VL2402.
 They were renamed as the VL2000 wash the same time as the spot range was renamed.
 The VL2000 wash is the same size and design as the spot range for a consistent hanging configuration across the range.
 The fixture features a MSR700 short arc lamp, the same exceptionally fast 11+1 slot colour wheel, as well as a three-wheel CYM colour mixing system to allow for a nearly unlimited range of colours.
 This more traditional wheel mixing system differs from the previous Vari Lite Dichro*Tune radial colour mixing system employed in the VL5 and VL2416 wash fixtures.

 The fixture has a single blade dimmer system, which allows for strobe effects, as well as zoom optics for a 12 to 57 degree beam angle.

 The VL2000 wash is a DMX only fixture.

 The VL2000 range of fixtures are discontinued and replaced by the VL2500 range, which feature colour mixing on spot and wash, higher torque pan and tilt motors, and an improved glass dimming system.
-The VL2500 range is still a current product.

 Many service parts are compatible between the VL6 through to VL2500.